 - Terms that refer to a location of the entity;

 - Terms that are variations of a name of the entity;

 - Contact information associated with the entity;

 - Terms included in a list of stop words associated with a category associated with the entity;

 - Terms that are common in documents associated with the determined category; or

 - Temporal terms.

-The patent goes into a lot more detail on how certain terms might be identified or might be purposefully omitted from consideration as one of these known for terms that might differentiate entities that are in similar categories.
+The patent details how certain terms might be identified or might be omitted as one of these known for terms that might differentiate entities that are in similar categories.

 Quickly, a Thai restaurant might be in a category for Thai restaurants with other Thai restaurants, but might be known for a particular chef, or a special that is only served at that particular restaurant.

 That chef or that menu special might be understood as terms associated with that particular restaurant (entity), could show up in local search results for that entity, might be seen as keywords specifically associated with an entity, and could potentially appear in a knowledge base result related to the entity as well.